Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "_Yeah._"

 He turned around and asked, "Rex, what is it that you seek?"
-Under the hood, he cannot see how he actually look like.
+Under the hood, he cannot see his face.
 "Wealth?
 Power?
 Dominion?"

 He went into his thinking mode, "_Errr..._ None of those, _really._ Though, power might be useful."